It's Rush Limbaugh, The Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 It isn't working.

-There's at least 700 billion we could save, and you might be able to sleep a couple more minutes at night.
+There's at least $700 billion we could save and you might be able to sleep a couple more minutes at night.

 No, I don't think he's losing sleep over anything.

-If he can't sleep, it's because he's excited.
+I think this guy, if he can't sleep, it's because he's excited.

-I can't if he's losing sleep, it's because it's excited.
+If he's losing sleep, it's because excited.

 He cannot believe how easy it is to take over all this stuff.